iStock-1415759172 edited

 Northern Ireland

-Personal Independence Payment replaced DLA for those be-tween 16 and state pension age in Northern Ireland.
+Personal Independence Payment replaced DLA for those between 16 and state pension age in Northern Ireland.
 If you are an adult who already gets DLA you will continue to receive your payment until the Department for Communities (DfC) writes to tell you when your DLA will end and invites you to apply for PIP.

-Read about Personal Independence Payment here on the RBL website.
+Find out more about Personal Independence Payment here on the RBL website.

-Making a new claim
+Making a claim

 New claims can only be made on behalf of children under 16 years old.
 You can make a claim as a parent, step-parent, guardian, grandparent, foster-parent or older sibling.